-Course Number(s) EDUC 431 Formal Title Methods for Teaching STEM in the Middle Grades Transcript Title (≤30c) Methods for Teaching STEM in the Middle Grades Recommended Course Preparation N/A Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-EDUC 410 and EDUC 430 (Must be taken concurrently with EDUC 411 and EDUC 454) Credits 3 Repeatable?
+Course Number(s) EDUC 431 Formal Title Methods for Teaching STEM in the Middle Grades Transcript Title (≤30c) Teaching STEM in the Middle Grades Recommended Course Preparation N/A Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+EDUC 410 and EDUC 430 with a "C" or better in both courses.
+Credits 3 Repeatable?
 Yes X No Max.
 Total Credits 3 This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.
 Grading Method(s) XReg (A-F) 🗌 Audit 🔲 Pass-Fail